mateoias/aws_flask_ner/README.md

 * 170,000 vocabulary items in current use
 * 1,000,000: the approximate number of existent English vocabulary items, mostly obsolete

 Anecdotally, a lot of ESL students are in the 1000-4000 word range, which should be enough for them to get by in life, but they often get stuck on 'easy' texts, even though they know most of the basic words.
-One reason for this is plain old proper nouns that don’t make sense if you just studied in English class (“Best Buy”, “Eliza”).
+One reason for this is plain old proper nouns that don’t make sense if you just studied in English class (e.g. “Best Buy”, “Eliza”).
 I prefer the linguist Ray Jackendoff’s explanation of  this phenomena as the  “Wheel of Fortune” corpus; it means that if you show a native speaker a phrase like
    _ _ E A_ _A S T    O F    _ _ A _ _ IONS
 they can somehow yell out “BREAKFAST OF CHAMPIONS,” but non-native speakers have no chance of doing this or of understanding it after they have seen it.
 Also, as Jackendorf points out, Wheel of Fortune was on TV forever, but they never ran out of phrases to use.